Nagarjun-Singh-R-U/Revenue-Insights-in-Hospitality-Domain/README.md

 ## Task list

-* You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.
+You are a data analyst who has been provided with sample data and a mock-up dashboard to work on the following task.
+* Clean and model the data as per requirement for analysis.
+* Create a revenue dashboard that measures important KPIs.
+* Create relevant insights that are not provided in the metric list/mock-up dashboard.

+## Key insights from the dashboard
+* Mumbai generates the highest revenue(₹669M), followed by Bengaluru,Hyderabad and Delhi.
+* Atliq Exotica performs better compred to all 7 types of properties with ₹320M in revenue,57% occupancy,and a 24.4% cancellation rate.
+*